The 3 Best Stick Clip for Climbing for Safer Ascents (2023 Guide)

 Some stick clips are extendable, too.
 This makes them pretty easy to carry with you while climbing.
 A compact one that extends can be used mid-pitch can help an exposed stretch.
 You can clip the quickdraw into the next bolt and pack the stick clip away again.

-Why Should I Use a Stick Clip?
+Why and When Should I Use a Stick Clip?

 1. Best Overall Stick Clip: Trango Beta Stick Evo